bigskysoftware/_hyperscript/www/docs.md

 ///_ BEEP!
 The expression (<div.hilight/>) evaluates to: [div.hilight] of type ElementCollection
 ```

-You can see the expressions source, it's value (which you can right click on and assign to a temporary value to work
+You can see the expressions source, its value (which you can right click on and assign to a temporary value to work
 with in most browsers) as well as the type of the value.
 All of this had no effect on the evaluation of the expression
 or statement.